viamrobotics/docs/docs/program/extend/modular-resources/_index.md

 ### Models

-A *model* descrines a specific implementation of a resource that implements (speaks) its API.
+A *model* describes a specific implementation of a resource that implements (speaks) its API.
 Models allow you to control different versions of resource types with a consistent interface.

 For example: